SSR Hydration & Fallback Chains for Theme Tokens

 Sentry Hydration error rate tracking with custom tags Production monitoring

-Parent Pillar Sibling Integration Point Validation Strategy
+Parent Section Sibling Integration Point Validation Strategy

 Advanced Theming & Dark Mode Prefers-Color-Scheme Integration Shares @media (prefers-color-scheme: dark) evaluation logic and the :root:not([data-theme]) guard pattern Assert that the @media block only fires when no data-theme attribute is present in Playwright tests